hacknorris-aka-penguin/discord-tux/README.md

 + stat
 and more

-note - this bot will never be verified so pleses, dont inveite if not REALLY needed... (to 100 servers cause uses a lot of intents)
+note - this bot will never be verified so please, dont invite if not REALLY needed... (to 100 servers cause uses a lot of intents)

 [join link](https://discord.com/api/oauth2/authorize?client_id=853348957953982502&permissions=8&scope=bot)